whitneyburton/portfolios/students/1610-back/nick-erhardt/template.markdown

 (description)
 ##### Complete Me
-Complete Me expanded on the Binary Search Tree project (Date Night) from the previous week and was the more general case of a tree with linked nodes.
+Complete Me expanded on the Binary Search Tree project (Date Night) from the previous week and was the more general case of a n-dimensional tree with linked nodes.
 While the Date Night project was one way to quickly store, filter and sort a list of numbers (scores and movie title), Complete Me was used to store words so that it could be used as an autocomplete system like might be used on a phone messaging app [like so](http://www.damnyouautocorrect.com/10484/the-top-15-most-popular-dyac-texts-of-all-time/).
 Our project relied heavily on recursion.

-(evaluation comments)
+##### Evaluation Comments:
 * Really good job breaking out into logical components.
 * Though there are small methods, looks like there is a bit of redundancy and could combine multiple methods into one